Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 "Home care" and "home health" sound interchangeable, but Utah licenses them as two separate services, and the difference decides who pays.

-If you're pricing assisted living in Utah for a parent, plan around roughly $4,685 a month, a figure that runs below the national median.
+If you're pricing assisted living in Utah for a parent, the good news is that Utah runs below the national median of about $6,200 a month for assisted living.

 In Oklahoma, "home care" and "home health" decide who pays: home health is skilled, doctor-ordered care that Medicare can cover, and home care is non-medical daily help that it won't.